First and Second Year English Program (FSE)

 For Students

-Everyone in the FSE Program and at KU wants you to succeed!
+Everyone in the FYW Program and at KU wants you to succeed!
 That’s why our university offers a wealth of resources to support you through your writing, academic plans and habits, language needs, and mental health.

 Find answers to frequently asked questions, as well as a video from one of our Writer's Faire events, below.